JointlyTech/cache-candidate/README.md

 ## Higher-order function

 The library exposes the `cacheCandidate` function which accepts the function to be cached as the first argument and the options as the second argument.
-The returned function is an async function which returns a Promise fulfilled with the cached value if the method has already been called with the same arguments and the conditions are met.
+The returned function is an async function which returns a Promise fulfilled with the cached value if the method has already been called with the same arguments and/or the conditions are met.

 The options available are:
 - `ttl` (_optional_): The time to live of the cache record in milliseconds.
 Default: `600000` (10 minutes).
 - `timeFrame` (_optional_): The timeframe considered for the condition checks.
 Default: `30000` (30 seconds).
+  Consider the timeFrame as `the execution history of the last X milliseconds`.
+This timeframe collects information about the function's execution time.
+  For example, if you set the timeFrame to 30000 (30 seconds), the library will check the execution history of the last 30 seconds.
+  This means that if you set the `requestsThreshold` (explained below) to 3, the function will be cached only if the same parameters are passed 3 times in the last 30 seconds.
 - `candidateFunction` (_optional_): The function to be called to check if the conditions are met.
 If not passed, this criteria will be ignored.
+  The candidateFunction receives an object with the following properties:
+  - `options`: The options passed to the `cacheCandidate` function.
+  - `executionTime`: The execution time of the current function execution in milliseconds.
+  - `args`: The arguments passed to the current function.
+  - `timeFrameCacheRecords`: The cache records of the last `timeFrame` milliseconds.
 - `millisecondThreshold` (_optional_): The threshold in milliseconds to be considered for the condition checks.
 If not passed, this criteria will be ignored.
 - `requestsThreshold` (_optional_): The number of requests to be considered for the condition checks.
 Default: `3`.
 - `keepAlive` (_optional_): If `true`, the cache record will be kept alive at every request.
 Default: `false`.
 - `cache` (_optional_): The cache adapter to be used.
-Default: `A memory cache based on Maps, but with Promises`.
+Defaults to `an in-memory cache based on Maps, but with Promises`.
   Available adapters are:
   - `makeRedisCache`: A cache adapter based on Redis.
-Pass a Redis client as the first argument.
+Receives a Redis client as the first and only argument.
-- `events` (_optional_): Listener functions to be called at specific bits of the process.
+- `events` (_optional_): Listener functions to be called at specific steps of the process.
   Available events are:
   - `onCacheHit`: Called when the cache entry is hit.
   - `onCacheSet`: Called when the cache entry is set.
   - `onCacheDelete`: Called when the cache entry is deleted.
   - `onBeforeFunctionExecution`: Called before the function execution.
   - `onAfterFunctionExecution`: Called after the function execution.
+  Every event receives an object containing the `key` property, which is the key used for the cache.
+  The `onAfterFunctionExecution` event also receives the `executionTime` property, which is the execution time of the current function in milliseconds.
 - `plugins` (_optional_): An array of plugins to be used.
 Default: `[]`.
   Please, refer to the [@jointly/cache-candidate-plugin-base](https://github.com/JointlyTech/cache-candidate-plugin-base) package for more information.